rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

 does not import any functions from the host for the standard library.
 This is the "minimal" WebAssembly in the sense of making the fewest assumptions about the host environment.
-This target is often used when compiling to the web or JavaScript environments as there is not standard for what functions can be imported on the web.
+This target is often used when compiling to the web or JavaScript environments as there is no standard for what functions can be imported on the web.
 This target can also be useful for creating minimal or bare-bones WebAssembly binaries.